neurodata/checklists/code.md

   3. function name
   4. step-by-step instructions, comments where appropriate

-2. show pseudocode to a team-mate, ask them if they understand the input, the output, and the goal
-3. describe simulations (possibly in pseudocode if necessary) that you will write to test the code
+3. describe two simulations (possibly in pseudocode if necessary) that you will write to test the code
+  1. one example for which you believe the algorithm will do well
+  2. one example for which you believe the algorithm will not do well
 4. provide details of parameter values for each simulation setting
 5. choose visualizations for qualitatively evaluating performance
 6. specify metrics for quantitatively evaluating performance